-- To save your settings and advance, click Save in the upper-right corner of the Profile Editor window.
+- To save your settings, click Save in the upper-right corner of the Profile Editor window.

 In the Navigation pane at the left, click Attributes.
 The Attributes window is where we define the pieces of data that are synced between the device, the Afero Cloud, and the Afero mobile app.

 We’ll use the term “attribute” a lot from here on.
 The easiest way to think about an attribute is that it’s the smallest useful piece of data that can be communicated between the device and the cloud.

 Good attribute examples: Current Temperature, Target Temperature, Switch State, Altitude, Direction, Sensor Value, Light Level, Error Code, etc.

 Attributes should not be constantly-changing variables, since there is overhead in sending that data to the Afero Cloud.
 Avoid “live” updates, such as: GPS Position, Accelerometer, Velocity, RPM.
 Instead send point-in-time snapshots of such data.